What Does Trump's Proposal To Cut Planned Parenthood Funds Mean?

 Congress last year failed to wipe out funding for Planned Parenthood, because the bill faced overwhelming Democratic objections and would not have received the 60 votes needed to pass in the Senate.
 But Trump's move Friday could potentially accomplish what Congress could not.

-According to administration officials, the proposed rules they've submitted to the Office of Management and Budget would require facilities receiving federal family planning funds to be physically separate from those that perform abortion; would eliminate the requirement that women with unintended pregnancies be counseled on their full range of reproductive options; and would ban abortion referrals.
+According to administration officials, the proposed rules they have submitted to the Office of Management and Budget would require facilities receiving federal family planning funds to be physically separate from those that perform abortion; would eliminate the requirement that women with unintended pregnancies be counseled on their full range of reproductive options; and would ban abortion referrals.

 All those changes would particularly affect Planned Parenthood.

 Planned Parenthood, which provides a broad array of reproductive health services to women and men, also provides abortion services using nonfederal funds.
-Cutting off funding has been the top priority for anti-abortion rights groups, which supported candidate Trump.
+Cutting off funding has been the top priority for anti-abortion-rights groups, which supported candidate Trump.

 "A win like this would immediately disentangle taxpayers from the abortion business and energize the grassroots as we head into the critical midterm elections," Marjorie Dannenfelser, president of the Susan B. Anthony List, a group that opposes abortion, said in a written statement.